The private life of wolves

 The story and science behind the legal battle to save Europe’s last primeval forest

+Site Guide History & Conservation The 2017 logging conflict How a chainsaw standoff put Białowieża on the front pages of the world’s media.
 Białowieża Forest in northeastern Poland is the last of the vast primeval forest that once stretched across the European lowlands.
-Strictly protected for centuries by royalty as a private hunting ground, it is now a living museum of ancient natural processes replete with species extinct elsewhere.
-But the serenity of this fairy-tale forest has recently […]
+Strictly protected for centuries by royalty as a private hunting ground, it […]

 The Wolf – Natura 2000